Skip to main contentSkip to log on

 These types of scams are usually an attempt to gain personal or banking information.
 Be on the lookout for texts or emails about parcel deliveries that may request you take further action.

-We’ve received multiple reports of investment scams targeting Kiwis.
-Suspects are making unsolicited contact with time-limited deals that promise impressive returns.
+Investment scams can be difficult to spot.
+Scammers make unsolicited contact with time-limited deals that promise impressive returns.

 What should you do if you’re contacted about an investment, or find one online, that seems too good to be true?